glpi-project/doc/source/modules/configuration/notifications/templates.rst

 - **Language**: Indicates the language to which this translation refers.
 If no language is selected in the drop-down list, this translation will be the default for this template.
 - **Subject**: Subject of the mail.
 - **Email text body**: Plain text without layout, used in cases where HTML is not allowed.
-If the field is empty then it is generated from the HTML body text.
+If the field is empty, then it is generated from the HTML body text.
 - **Email HTML body**: Text with HTML layout.

 .. note::